kubernetes/enhancements/keps/sig-network/3705-cloud-node-ips/README.md

 ### Version Skew Strategy

-- Old kubelet / old cloud provider: Kubelet will only set the old annotation, and the cloud provider will only read the old annotation.
-Everything works (even if there's a stale new annotation left over from a cluster rollback).
+- Old kubelet / new cloud provider: Kubelet will set the annotation.

-- Old kubelet / new cloud provider: Kubelet will only set the old annotation.
-The cloud provider will read the old annotation, and will interpret it in the same way an old cloud provider would (because all `--node-ip` values accepted by an old kubelet are interpreted the same way by both old and new cloud providers).
+  The cloud provider will read it and will interpret it in the same way an old cloud provider would (because all `--node-ip` values accepted by an old kubelet are interpreted the same way by both old and new cloud providers).
+Everything works.
-  Everything works (even if there's a stale new annotation left over from a kubelet rollback, because the new cloud provider still prefers the old annotation).

 - New kubelet, single-stack `--node-ip` value / old cloud provider:
-  Kubelet will set both annotations (to the same value).
-The cloud provider will read the old annotation.
+  Kubelet will set the annotations.
+The cloud provider will read it.
   Everything works, because this is an "old" `--node-ip` value, and the old cloud provider knows how to interpret it correctly.

 - New kubelet, dual-stack `--node-ip` value / old cloud provider:
-  Kubelet will set both annotations (to the same value).
-The cloud provider will read the old annotation, but it will _not_ know how to interpret it because it's a "new" value.
+  Kubelet will set the annotation.
+The cloud provider will read it, but it will _not_ know how to interpret it because it's a "new" value.
 So it will log an error and leave the node tainted.
 (This is the desired result, since the cloud provider is not able to obey the `--node-ip` value the administrator provided.)

-- New kubelet / new cloud provider: Kubelet will set both annotations (to the same value).
-The cloud provider will read the old annotation, and will know how to interpret it regardless of whether it's an "old" or "new" value.
-Everything works.

-- Future (post-GA) kubelet / GA cloud provider: Kubelet will set the new annotation, and delete the old annotation if present.
-The cloud provider will see that only the new annotation is set, and so will use that.
-Everything works (even if there had been a stale old annotation left over from the upgrade).

-- GA kubelet / Future (post-GA) cloud provider: Kubelet will set both annotations (to the same value).
-The cloud provider will only look at the new annotation.
-Everything works.

-- Future (post-GA) kubelet / Future (post-GA) cloud provider: Kubelet will set the new annotation, and delete the old annotation if present.
-The cloud provider will only look at the new annotation.
-  Everything works.

 ## Production Readiness Review Questionnaire